 For a Fence Made Up of Diagonal Members (Latticework): The maximum opening in the lattice should not exceed 1-3/4 inches.

 For Above Ground Pools: Above Ground pools should have barriers.
 The pool structure itself serves as a barrier or a barrier is mounted on top of the pool structure.
 Then, there are two possible ways to prevent young children from climbing up into an above ground pool.
 The steps or ladder can be designed to be secured, locked or removed to prevent access, or the steps or ladder can be surrounded by a barrier such as those described above.

+For any pool barrier, the maximum clearance at the bottom of the barrier should not exceed 4 inches above grade, when the measurement is done on the side of the barrier facing away from the pool.
 Above Ground Pool with Barrier on Top of Pool: If an above ground pool has a barrier on the top of the pool, the maximum vertical clearance between the top of the pool and the bottom of the barrier should not exceed 4 inches.